qcri-social/AIDR/Tagger-Tester.md

 CLEANUP means removing all data associated to `code="tagger_tester"`

-On interrupt by the user, the classifier tester should attempt to cleanup any state created in the classifier (**HOW?**).
+On interrupt by the user, the classifier tester should attempt to cleanup any state created in the classifier.